Live Example

 Toggle between Free and Pro to see exactly what each plan generates — same idea, same 15-second output, different access level.

 3 of 7 sections visible.
-The 4 sections developers need most are locked.
+The 4 sections engineering teams need most are locked.

 Habit Tracker with Charity Stakes